 TGaz Editor: Modify text starting at P75L25 as:

-The AID/RID field contains an identifier for the ISTA for the duration of the FTM session.
+The AID/RSID field contains an identifier for the ISTA for the duration of the FTM session.
 If the ISTA is associated with the RSTA the value is set to the ISTA’s AID.
-If the ISTA is not associated with the RSTA, the AID/RID field is set to the Ranging ID which has the same length as the AID and is assigned by the responder to identify the unassociated ISTA.
-The Ranging ID and the AID are derived the same ID number space and are non-conflicting (#1709, 2437).
+If the ISTA is not associated with the RSTA, the AID/RSID field is set to the RSID which has the same length as the AID and is assigned by the responder to identify the unassociated ISTA.
+The RSID and the AID are derived the same ID number space and are non-conflicting (#1709, 2437, 2078).